juliet13579/juliet13579/README.md

 Hello!
 I'm a researcher and developer interested in problems where **machine learning** meets **networked and distributed systems**.
 My research focuses on collaborative inference in distributed environments, model ensembles, and optimization.
-Recently, I'm particularly interested in multimodal learning and Lyapunov-based analysis.
+Recently, I'm particularly interested in asynchronous multimodal inference.

 ---